- Code STAT6043

 This course develops actuarial techniques for the valuing of policies which depend on contingent events concerning uncertain lifetimes.
 Topics include principal forms of heterogeneity within a population and the ways in which selection can occur; definition of simple assurance and annuity contracts; development of formulae for means and variances of the present values of payments; evaluating expected values and variances of simple insurance and annuity contracts; description and calculation of net and gross premiums and provisions for various insurance contracts; and cash flow models and profit tests, extended to multiple decrements and multiple state models.

-• Multiple life functions and insurances and annuities involving two or more lives.
+- Perform complex calculations relating to multiple life functions and insurances and annuities involving two or more lives;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Students are expected to commit 130 hours of work in completing this course.
 This includes time spent in scheduled classes and self-directed study time.

 Information about the prescribed textbook will be available via the Class Summary.

 Tuition fees are for the academic year indicated at the top of the page.

 If you are a domestic graduate coursework or international student you will be required to pay tuition fees.
 Tuition fees are indexed annually.
 Further information for domestic and international students about tuition and other fees can be found at Fees.